JetBrains/jpa-buddy-documentation/database-versioning/database-versioning.md

 #### Using a Data Model

-Following JPA principles, an application represents the data model (entities, associations, indexes, etc.) via the declared JPA entities.
+An application uses JPA entities to represent the data model, including entities, associations, indexes, and other related elements, in accordance with JPA principles.
 In other words, it already contains sufficient information about the database schema.
-So, your source code is the only point of truth, which represents the up-to-date (source) schema in the first place.
-This is why comparing your data model with a database/snapshot is the preferable option for generating differential changelogs.
+So, your source code is the only point of truth, which represents the up-to-date (source) schema.
+This is why it's preferable to compare your data model with a database/snapshot for generating differential changelogs.

 JPA Buddy scans all JPA objects, compares them with a target database or a snapshot and generates a differential migration script.

-Using a data model as a source of the current schema state triggers selection of a persistence unit.
+When a data model serves as the source for the current schema state, it causes the selection of a persistence unit.
 Following the documentation:

 *A persistence unit defines a set of all entity classes that are managed by EntityManager instances in an application.
 This set of entity classes represents the data contained within a single data store.*

 Effectively this means that if your application uses multiple data stores, you will need to generate migration scripts separately for each of them, specifying corresponding persistence units.

 To configure a new persistence unit, click on the plus button in the JPA Structure tab and choose "Persistence Unit".
-In the opened window, you can define the persistence unit name, the default DB connection and select required entities.
-For entity selection, there are two possibilities that you can combine:
+In the opened window, you can define the persistence unit name, the default DB connection and select the required entities.
+For entity selection, you have two possibilities:

 - You can scan the needed package, and all entities located in it will be added automatically
 - You can manually select entities from the project